Table of Contents[Hide][Show]

 While the Promotions tab isn’t as bad as the dreaded spam folder, it’s still not ideal for your emails to end up there.
 So why aren’t your emails going into your subscribers’ Primary Inbox?
 We’ve gotten this question a few times recently—surprisingly from established bloggers with big lists—so we put on our research hats and dug in.
-In this post, we detail the most common reasons your emails are going into the Gmail Promotions tab, along with tips on how to increase email delivery to the Primary tab.
-We’ve even included some general best practices for staying out of spam.

 Why Do Some Emails Go to Promotions in Gmail?